 Beethoven's 3rd Symphony was a landmark instrumental work for its time.
-Titled Eroica, which means heroic, the 3rd Symphony looks to capture heroic ideals, or the ideals that a hero should possess.
+Titled Eroica, which means heroic, the 3rd Symphony looks to capture heroic ideals or the ideals that a hero should possess.

 Each movement of the symphony represents one of the heroic ideals Beethoven believed was essential in creating a true hero.
-A lot of the heroic ideals in this symphony deal with the overcoming the odds.
-This was something that Beethoven related to on a very personal level, due to his continued hearing loss while trying to be a successful composer.
+A lot of the heroic ideals in this symphony deal with overcoming the odds.
+This was something that Beethoven related to on a very personal level due to his continued hearing loss while trying to be a successful composer.

 The first movement of the symphony focuses on the hero's triumph over adversity; the second movement focuses on the death of the hero and later overcoming loss; the third movement focuses on the adventures of the hero, and the fourth movement focuses on the hero's work towards improving the world for the benefit of humanity.

-Although the symphony mentions the work was composed in the memory of a great man, its the ideals of the hero that are more important than any one single hero, as the ideals frequently show up in the music.
-The fact that the man remains unnamed supports the claim that it is the ideals not the man that is the important subject here.
+Although the symphony mentions the work was composed in the memory of a great man, it's the ideals of the hero that are more important than any one single hero, as the ideals frequently show up in the music.
+The fact that the man remains unnamed supports the claim that it is the ideals, not the man, that is the important subject here.